 I had to drill a hole using my angle drill to penetrate the top supporting plate in the wall to get the new Romex cable into the ceiling.

 The hole above is for the new octagonal electrical box that will support the light fixture where the customer wanted it.
 The existing cables in the ceiling are set back far enough to provide clearance for the new box.
-You can see the side of the laminated beam on the bottom edge of the hole.
+The laminated beam’s side is on the hole’s bottom edge.

-Because this ceiling was supported by trusses instead of solid wood joists I was able to get my fish tape through very easily after the holes were made.
+Because this ceiling was supported by trusses instead of solid wood joists, I could get my fish tape through very quickly after the holes were made.

-In most cases I would have used a fan rated ceiling box and installed a 14/3 cable for future fan use.
-However this light fixture installation was in a small nook next to the dining room.
+In most cases, I would have used a fan-rated ceiling box and installed a 14/3 cable for future fan use.
+However, this light fixture installation was in a small nook beside the dining room.
 It was not likely that a ceiling fan would ever be wanted there.